HPE-Legobricks/cal-eStore/README.md

 ### (c) Understanding users

-Utilizing both the US Digital Service: Digital Services Playbook: Play 1: Understanding What People Need as well as Enterprise Services Design methodology, user needs were explored, captured, and documented early in the design and development process.
+Utilizing both the Digital
+Services Playbook: Play 1 - Understanding What People Need and our Enterprise Services Design methodology, user needs were explored, captured, and documented early in the design and development process.
 The team quickly
 identified: